nkosanamolefe/356-customer-churn-analysis/README.md

 - **Customer retention:** Assessment of customer retention rate and its differences across subscription plans and customer segments.

-An interactive software used dashboard can be downloaded here
+An interactive software used dashboard can be downloaded here Targeted SQL queries regarding various business questions an be found [here](https://github.com/nkosanamolefe/customer-churn-analysis-with-sql-and-tableau/tree/main/sql-queries)
 <details>
-  <summary>Targeted SQL queries regarding various business questions an be found (Click to Expand)</summary>
+  <summary>T (Click to Expand)</summary>

 </details>